infinite-system/ivue/docs/docs/pages/how-its-made.md

 ##  Epiphany

-After building several ports from `MobX` state management library to `VueJS` to reactivity system I realized that Vue itself is far superior in its design and perfomance and can solve the same problem without relying on second hand-library, but for that my evolution of understanding of how JavaScript getters and setters work needed to happen.
+After building several ports from `MobX` state management library to `VueJS` to reactivity system I realized that Vue itself is far superior in its design and performance and can solve the same problem without relying on second hand-library, but for that my evolution of understanding of how JavaScript getters and setters work needed to happen.

-And one lucky and sunny day driving back from work in an eureka moment of light it occured to me how to use Vue 3 computeds in place of getters in classes (Yes, apparently my brain does coding while driving a car).
+And one lucky and sunny day driving back from work in an eureka moment of light it occurred to me how to use Vue 3 computeds in place of getters in classes (Yes, apparently my brain does coding while driving a car).

 `ivue` relies on this very simple discovery of how to elegantly convert getters into Vue 3 computeds.